 The Shares have no voting rights and rank senior to our common stock, \$0.001 par value, which we refer to as our Common Stock, and any other class or series of our capital stock, the terms of which expressly provide that the Series A1 Preferred Stock ranks senior to such class or series with respect to payment of dividends and distribution of amounts upon liquidation, dissolution or winding-up.
-Our Series A1 Preferred Stock ranks on parity with our Series A Preferred Stock and Series D Preferred Stock (the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock, collectively, "Preferred Stock") with respect to payment of dividends and distribution of amounts upon liquidation, dissolution or winding-up.
-Shares of Series A1 Preferred Stock are entitled to receive, if, as and when authorized by our Board of Directors and declared by us out of legally available funds, cumulative cash dividends, which we refer to as Series A1 Dividends at a quarterly rate of the greater of (i) an annual rate of 6.00% of the stated value of a share of Series A1 Preferred Stock, which we refer to as the Series A1 Stated Value (as defined below), which is initially \$25.00 and subject to appropriate adjustment in limited circumstances as set forth in the Series A1 Articles Supplementary, divided by four (4) and (ii) the Federal Funds (Effective) Rate on the dividend determination date, plus 2.50%, of the Series A1 Stated Value, divided by four (4), up to a maximum of 2.50% of the Series A1 Stated Value per quarter.
-The annual rate of dividend of the Series A1 Preferred Stock during the first quarter of 2024 was 7.83%.
+Our Series A1 Preferred Stock ranks on parity with our Series A Preferred Stock and Series D Preferred Stock (the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock, collectively, "Preferred Stock are entitled to receive, if, as and when authorized by our Board of Directors and declared by us out of legally available funds, cumulative cash dividends, which we refer to as Series A1 Dividends at a quarterly rate of the greater of (i) an annual rate of 6.00% of the stated value of a share of Series A1 Preferred Stock, which we refer to as the Series A1 Stated Value (as defined below), which is initially \$25.00 and subject to appropriate adjustment in limited circumstances as set forth in the Series A1 Articles Supplementary, divided by four (4) and (ii) the Federal Funds (Effective) Rate on the dividend determination date, plus 2.50%, of the Series A1 Preferred Stock during the first quarter of 2024 was 7.83%.
 Series A1 Dividends accrue and are cumulative from the date of issuance of such share.

 We have elected to qualify to be taxed as a REIT for U.S. federal income tax purposes.
 We impose certain restrictions on the ownership and transfer of our capital stock.
-You should read the information under the section entitled "Description of Capital Stock and Securities Offered-Distribution Policy and Distributions" in this prospectus for a description of these restrictions.
+You should read the information under the section entitled "Description of Capital Stock and Securities Offered- Distribution Policy and Distributions" in this prospectus for a description of these restrictions.